National Theatre School of Canada: History

 While the history of the National Theatre School has generally been prestigious, the institution has not been without controversy.
 For example, in 1968, which was dubbed "the year of the barricades" because of the many student protests that swept across Europe and North America, the National Theatre School experienced its own uprising.
 The 8 graduating acting students in the French section resigned en masse in protest against the school's disregard of Québécois playwrights, particularly as exemplified in statements made by the director of the French acting section, André Muller.
 As a result of the protest, the school pointedly reversed its neglect of Québécois plays.
 In 1971, Muller's successor, André Pagé, had the students perform a selection of work from various Québécois writers and began a program of commissioning work for the school from prominent Québécois playwrights.
 In 1998, the 8 students who had resigned were sent a letter from the school declaring that they had been reinstated as alumni and recognizing that their protest had resulted in progressive change in school policy.

 Programs

 It offers professional training in all the major theatre arts in both English and French, making it one of the only co-lingual theatre schools in the world.
 The programs include Acting, Directing, Production, Playwriting and Scenography.

 Intake

 Students are auditioned and/or interviewed from all across the country, and NTS accepts international students as well.
-Placements at the school are highly competitive; for example, the Acting program auditions around six hundred students annually but only twelve are accepted.
+Placements at the school are highly competitive.
+The Acting program auditions around six hundred students annually but they only accept 10-12, while the Playwriting program accepts only 2 students per year.